 Year 7 students also take part in the Spelling Bee House Competition as well as the Lingofest competition where they study one of Jacques Prévert’s most famous poems, “Le cancre”, thus meeting the National Curriculum ambitious aim to “read great literature in the original language”.
 In Year 8, students extend their knowledge of Prévert’s poetry through the reading and understanding of “En sortant de l’école”.
 Both year groups have the opportunity to learn about festivals, customs and traditions in the French speaking world such as Christmas, the Epiphany, the “Poisson d’Avril”, the 14th July, etc… Finally, they find out about French cinema and experience at least one French speaking film each year in its original version with subtitles.

-In June there is a centre-based trip to Northern France where students have the opportunity to take part in a number of cultural visits and linguistic activities.
+In July of Year 8, there is a centre-based residential trip to the Opal Coast in Northern France where students have the opportunity to take part in a number of cultural visits and linguistic activities.

 In Year 9, the knowledge of phonics is further developed by activities focused on two or more sound-spelling correspondences (SSC) as well as more complex sounds and intonation.

 Year 9 frequently revisit grammatical points learnt in Year 7 and 8 and build on prior knowledge to develop an understanding and use of the perfect tense and the imperfect tense, more irregular present tense verbs and the future tense.
 Students learn to manipulate the language to produce more and more complex language, providing an excellent base to support French GCSE study.

 Our Year 9 students extend their cultural knowledge of the francophone world through various super-curricular activities and this is also the final year of our study into the work of Prévert with the poem called “Soyez polis” which was so ahead of its time in tackling the topic of the environment.